hphelion/documentation/faq.md

 ---
 layout: default
-title: "HP Public Cloud FAQ"
+title: "HP Helion Public Cloud FAQ"
 permalink: /faq/

 ---
-# HP Public Cloud FAQ
+# HP Helion Public Cloud FAQ

 What is a web site without an FAQ or two?
 Well, a pain in the neck to use, honestly; that's why we've tried to provide you with a comprehensive one here.
 If you have any suggestions on additions or improvements to our little effort here, please let us know on the forums!